CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

  - This repro uses a Raspberry PICO W instead of an Arduino UNO, because when the two are compared, the PICO W is faster, smaller, cheaper and has Wifi capability
  - A pair of cheap 433mHz RX and TX modules is utilised (as pictured above).
  - An LDR and 10K resistor is used for Dark detection (if not used, the device will just work)
- - You can find setup info for the IQ Group receiver here  https://github.com/CurlyWurly-1/IQ-group-pir-wireless-arduino-TX
+ - You can find setup info for the IQ Group receiver here  https://github.com/CurlyWurly-1/IQ-group-pir-wirefree-arduino-TX

-If you know how to sniff for 433 MHz signals, it should be reasonably easy to adapt this code to cater for other brands of wireless PIR sensors.
+If you know how to sniff for 433 MHz signals, it should be reasonably easy to adapt this code to cater for other brands of wirefree PIR motion detectors.

 Have fun!